ShahriarKarimShafin/Research-and-Projects/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/shahriarkarimshafin159/](https://www.linkedin.com/in/shahriarkarimshafin159/)

+- 🕵️ All of my course credentials and certificates are available at [https://www.linkedin.com/in/shahriarkarimshafin159/details/certifications/](https://www.linkedin.com/in/shahriarkarimshafin159/details/certifications/)

 - 💬 Ask me about **Python,Matlab,Solidworks,Ansys,AutoCad,MS Word,Excel,Lammps**

 - 📫 How to reach me **shahriarshafin159@gmail.com**